Mental Health Facilities Sonoma County, CA

 Sonoma County Behavioral Health Community Mental Health Centers

-Sonoma County Behavioral Health Community Mental Health Centers is a mental health facility in Sonoma County, CA, located at 5350 Old Redwood Highway, Suite 600, 94954.
-Sonoma County Behavioral Health Community Mental Health Centers provides telemedicine/telehealth and outpatient treatment.
-Sonoma County Behavioral Health Community Mental Health Centers provides couples/family therapy, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Sonoma County Behavioral Health Community Mental Health Centers also supports people with trauma, people with PTSD and seniors or older adults.
-Some other services available at Sonoma County Behavioral Health Community Mental Health Centers include intensive case management, mentoring/peer support/consumer-run services and supported housing.
+Sonoma County Behavioral Health Community Mental Health Centers is a mental health facility in Sonoma County, CA, located at 5350 Old Redwood Highway, Suite 600 in the 94954 zip code.
+Sonoma County Behavioral Health Community Mental Health Centers provides outpatient treatment and telemedicine/telehealth.
+Sonoma County Behavioral Health Community Mental Health Centers provides couples/family therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Sonoma County Behavioral Health Community Mental Health Centers also supports people with trauma, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services offered by Sonoma County Behavioral Health Community Mental Health Centers consist of mentoring/peer support/consumer-run services, vocational rehabilitation services and supported housing.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.